 Europe Phrasebook (Lonely Planet, 2009, required), as well as other phrasebooks available in the language lab.

-Teach Yourself language courses in: Swedish, German, European and Brazilian Portuguese, Italian, French, Castilian and Latin American Spanish, Catalan, Romanian, Greek, Russian, Polish, Serbian, Croatian and Esperanto.
+Teach Yourself language courses in: Swedish, German, European and Brazilian Portuguese, Italian, French, Castilian and Latin American Spanish, Catalan, Romanian, Greek, Russian, Polish, Serbian, Croatian.
 (Each student should buy at least one; others will be available in the language lab.)

 Assignments: (marked with numbers 1, 2, and 3 to correlate with US guidelines above)

-Short two-page reaction papers on cultural language materials presented in class (a song, a film, a short story which is illustrative of a historical event, cultural phenomenon, specific political situation, etc.): 50%.
+A series of short, two-page reaction papers on cultural language materials presented in class (a song, a film, a short story which is illustrative of a historical event, cultural phenomenon, specific political situation, etc.): 50%.
 (1,2, 3)

 Four unit tests to assess knowledge of basic linguistics, vocabulary and phrases learned in class exercises, as well as social and cultural content of texts and materials.
 Sections will include multiple choice, identifications, and a short written essay section.
 40%.
 (1,3)

-Participation in discussion and class activities (incl. short quizzes): 10%.
+Participation in discussion and class activities (incl. short quizzes, games and competitions): 10%.
 (1.2.3)

-Extra credit option: Participation in a language event (luncheon or dinner), with performance of a basic dialogue or a song for the class in a language studied in class (Russian, BSC, Greek) with translation and commentary provided, or preparation of a potluck dish using a foreign language recipe with English translation and commentary on the cultural significance of the dish provided.
+Extra credit option: Participation in a language event (luncheon or dinner), with performance of a basic dialogue or a song for the class in a language studied in class (BCS, Greek) with translation and commentary provided, or preparation of a potluck dish using a foreign language recipe with English translation and commentary on the cultural significance of the dish provided.
 5%.
 (1, 2, 3)

 Assessment rubric for written and classroom assignments: